Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Evaluation

-\textbf{Acknowledgements from developers.} We reported all the vulnerabilities to the developers of the libraries.
-So far, we have received confirmation from the developers of 6 libraries, who have acknowledged our findings and mentioned they were working on fixing the issues.
-By the time of writing this paper, two libraries have fixed the PKCE issues as we reported them, and mentioned the other remaining issues are undergoing a review process.
-Developers of the four libraries responded that they are taking actions regarding the issues we reported, and the issues will be addressed in their next release.
-The vulnerabilities that were unknown before in these libraries lead us to have three new CVE entries (e.g., CVE-2020-26877, CVE-2020-26937, and CVE-2020-26938).
-However, we have not yet received feedback from 4 libraries.
-We are making our best effort to reach the developers through different channels and help them to fix the vulnerabilities.
+~ We reported all the unknown vulnerabilities to the developers of the libraries.
+So far, we have received confirmation from the developers of eight libraries, who have acknowledged our findings.
+By the time of writing this paper, five libraries had fixed the redirect URI, PKCE, and authorization code issues as we reported; the other remaining issues are undergoing a review process.
+Developers of the two libraries responded that they are taking action on our reports, and the issues will be addressed in their next release.
+Developer of one library confirmed the issues we reported, but declined to take action as they no longer work for the corresponding vendor.
+Three classes of unknown vulnerabilities in these libraries led us to have three new CVE entries (CVE-2020-26877, CVE-2020-26937, and CVE-2020-26938).
+However, we have not yet received feedback from two libraries.
+We are making our best effort to reach the developers through different channels and help them fix the vulnerabilities.\\ \fbox{